GallowayLabMIT/tangles_model/README.md

 Don't have access to Adobe products?
 Just rename the `.ai`'s in `writeups/figures/modeling_paper` to `.pdf`'s and it should be importable.

 ## License and reuse
-Until (non-preprint) publication, all figures and text (e.g. content within the `writeups` subfolder) are licensed under [CC-BY-SA-NC-4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+All figures and text (e.g. content within the `writeups` subfolder) are licensed under [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/).
 All figure generating code and simulation code are licensed under the [MIT license](./LICENSE).

 ## Why is it called "TANGLES model"?